 "MOOE alone is not enough to address our problem of classroom shortage, we need to strategize, and we need to ask for assistance from the Barangay."

-It was supported by Teacher C stated that;
+It was supported by Teacher C, who stated that;

 "Yes, our School Head is truly very resourceful.
-He doesn't gave us a false hope about our MOOE instead he encouraged us, teachers to think possible ways to resolve our problem."
+He doesn't give us false hope about our MOOE instead he encourages us, teachers to think of possible ways to resolve our problem."

-According to Marwiang et al.,[24] based on their empirical findings that the protype model or indicator such as having visions for the schools, have a good network to the stakeholders, there is a teamwork on the school community, and openness to learned are suitable and consistent indicator in developing resourceful leadership.
-Further, based on the results of this study, principals who had resourceful management styles were less prone to procrastinate and were less overwhelmed by their job[6].
+According to Marwiang et al.,[30] based on their empirical findings the prototype model or indicators such as having visions for the schools, having a good network of stakeholders, there is teamwork in the school community, and having an openness to learningisa suitable and consistent indicator in developing resourceful leadership.
+Further, based on the results of this study, principals who had resourceful management styles were less prone to procrastinate and were less overwhelmed by their jobs[6].

-3.1.4Cross-Case Analysis on the Policy Recommendations proposed by the School Head to Institutionalize Resilient Leadership starters, there is a communal emphasis on adhering to set policies.
+3.1.4Cross-Case Analysis of the Policy Recommendations Proposed by the School Head to Institutionalize Resilient Leadership

+In response to the dynamic problems that educational institutions face, School Heads A, B, and C have suggested a set of policy suggestions focusing on two important topics.
+For starters, there is a communal emphasis on adhering to set policies.
 Recognizing the critical function of strong policy frameworks in guiding decision-making and preserving consistency, school leaders emphasize the importance of strict adherence to these principles.
 School Heads A, B, and C advocate for a consistent commitment to policy adherence as a cornerstone of good institutional leadership, drawing on their unique experiences.